 They even helped plan a rubber duck race in the Grand River for the Association of Water Technology when it held its meeting in Grand Rapids.
 They worked with the fire department to gauge the best route and to ensure all ducks were recovered at the end.

-“We try to be a one-stop shop,” Pittman said.
+“We try to be a one-stop shop,” Pittman says.

 Gillett Bridge Event During Conference in Downtown GR